 On June 5, the Gazette de France publicly announced the ratification of a treaty between France and Austria.

 On June 9, France declared war against Great Britain.
-A French spy had visited the British coast from Plymouth to Harwich, bringing back detailed plans and identifying good landing places.
+A French spy had visited the British coast from Plymouth to Harwich, bringing back detailed plans and identifying good landing places for an invasion.
 Camps were soon formed on the coasts of Bretagne and Normandie at Saint-Malo, La Hougue, Cherbourg, Honfleur, Dieppe, Calais and Dunkerque while flat boats were built in several shipyards.

 On July 7, Commodore Howe of the Dunkirk (60) sent advice of the capture of a small French island in the Channel, not far from Guernsey where he had taken 100 soldiers prisoners.

 From July 11 to 14, the Hessian contingent moved to its new encampment at Winchester.

 In July, Admiral Boscawen took 14 French merchantmen off Belle-Isle.